openreflect/openreflect-gcp-vertex-memorycore/README.md

   - Contains the Dockerfile, Cloud Run provisioning scripts, and source code.
   - This is the version being deployed to Google Cloud Run.

-- **`mcp-server-ghost-js/`**: A Node.js prototype client.
-  - Useful for reference or future JS-based iterations.

 - **`docs/`**: Project documentation and reference specs.

 - **`secrets/`**: Local configuration secrets (git-ignored).